Ben Ferencz: Role in forming the International Criminal Court

 Experiences just after World War II left a defining impression on Ferencz.
 After 13 years, and under the influence of the events of the Vietnam War, he left the private law practice and worked for the institution of an International Criminal Court that would serve as a worldwide highest instance for issues of crimes against humanity and war crimes.

 He also published several books on this subject.
 Already in his first book, Defining International Aggression: The Search for World Peace (1975), he argued for the establishment of such an international court.
 From 1985 to 1996, Ferencz also worked as an adjunct professor of international law at Pace University at White Plains, New York.

 An International Criminal Court was indeed established on July 1, 2002, when the Rome Statute of the International Criminal Court came into force.
-Under the Bush administration, the US signed the treaty, but didn't ratify it.
+Under the Bush administration, the US signed the treaty, but did not ratify it.
 The administration concluded a large number of bilateral agreements with other states that excluded US citizens from being brought before the ICC.

 Ferencz repeatedly argued against this procedure and suggested that the US join the ICC without reservations, as it was a long-established rule of law that "law must apply equally to everyone", also in an international context.
 In this vein, he suggested in an interview given on August 25, 2006, that not only Saddam Hussein should be tried, but also George W. Bush, because the US had begun the Iraq War without the UN Security Council's permission.
 He also suggested that Bush should be tried in the International Criminal Court for "269 war crime charges" related to the Iraq War.

 In 2013, Ferencz again said that the "use of armed force to obtain a political goal should be condemned as an international and a national crime".

 Ferencz wrote in 2018, in a preface to a book on the future of international justice, that "war-making itself is the supreme international crime against humanity and that it should be deterred by punishment universally, wherever and whenever offenders are apprehended".